launchcodedev/app-config/docs/guide/intro/encryption.md

 This does not require re-encrypting any secrets.
 Any new encrypted values will use a new key that `somebody@example.com` never had access to.

+To specify an encryption environment to untrust the user on, set the standard App-Config environment variables (`ENV`, `NODE_ENV`, or `APP_CONFIG_ENV`).
+If no environment is specified, the user will be untrusted on the `default` environment.

+To completely untrust a user from your project you must untrust them from all encryption environments they were trusted on.

 ::: warning
 While the above is true, be wary of how the timeline of events interacts with version control.